How Adolescents and Young Adults Drink - and What Parents Can Do - and Why They Should

 Even if teens are nowhere near a car, they still can have their driver’s licenses suspended, restricted or delayed for up to one year for each offense related to the possession, consumption or purchase of alcohol.

 homeowners who host gatherings with alcohol, marijuana and other controlled substances consumed by minors in the form of fines.
 Depending on the jurisdiction, these fines may also be levied against teens.
 Teens and adults also may be required to perform community service and to attend restorative justice programs.
 Additionally, Marin County's social host ordinances now apply to party buses and some Marin jurisdictions now treat violations of Social Host Ordinances as criminal misdemeanors.
 For information on your area's laws on underage alcohol and drug use applicable to adults and minors, click here.
-PARENTING TIPS OVER THE HOLIDAYS With final exams behind them and after spending extended amounts of “family time” during the holidays, teens will be itching to go out!
+PARENTING TIPS After spending extended amounts at home during coronavirus times, teens will be itching to go out!
 A little extra parental vigilance will go a long way – as well saying “no” to situations about which you don’t feel comfortable.

 Be Wary of Large Parties, Parties with Older Teens and Sleepovers.
 Freshmen parents in particular should consider saying “not yet” to large parties and those involving older teens when parents are not present.
 For all parties and sleepovers, use the BTI Parent List to reach out to other parents.
 For older teens, continue to use the BTI Parent List for parties, even if you have lost control over where they go once they drive.
 An excellent read is “Where’s The Party?” by Jonathan Scott and Kelly Townsend, which has practical tips for what to do when your teen goes to a party and how to host one.